-Cottey College continued to advance its academic offerings by establishing Bachelor of Arts and Bachelor of Science degrees in 2012, and continues to expand its baccalaureate degree programs.
-Cottey now offers fifteen baccalaureate programs of study.
+Cottey College advanced its academic offerings in 2012 by establishing Bachelor of Arts and Bachelor of Science degrees, and now offers fifteen baccalaureate programs of study.

 A COTTEY EDUCATION

 Cottey is a women's college that focuses on educating women to become learners, leaders, and citizens.
 Women who attend Cottey receive the full support of a close-knit community, a faculty devoted to undergraduate teaching, and a range of co-curricular learning opportunities to prepare them for a dynamic future.